GENERIC SPACE COMBAT SYSTEM AKA GSCS

 GSCS

-The system is based on the energy the ships generator provides.
+The system is based on the energy the ship's generator provides.
 The energy is then distributed between different components of the ship.
-A ship has 6 energy points at its disposal that can be distributed between the engine, weapons and shields.
+A ship has 6 energy points at its disposal that can be distributed between the engine, weapons, and shields.

-The generator also acts as the ships health points.
-Every time a ship takes damage the generator loses 1 energy point.
-When all 6 points have been lost the ship is destroyed.
-So in effect every time a ship loses an energy point it loses effectiveness, because it has less energy to distribute to different components.
+The generator also acts as the ship's health points.
+Every time a ship takes damage, the generator loses 1 energy point.
+When all 6 points have been lost, the ship is destroyed.
+So, in effect, every time a ship loses an energy point, it loses effectiveness because it has less energy to distribute to different components.

 Engine: